jac307/MediaArtTutorials/IARTS1T03/WT-W6.md

 ## Assessment

-This Week 4 activity is graded with **higher expectations** than previous weeks, as you are now expected to apply both conceptual and technical skills more intentionally.
+This Week 6 activity is graded with **higher expectations** than previous weeks, as you are now expected to apply lighting concepts **over time** using both intentional design and technical execution.

 Your work will be assessed based on:

-- **Continuity from Week 4**
-  Same scene, same layout, same cameras.

 - **Lighting vocabulary and clarity**
-  Accurate and intentional use of lighting terms in maps and writing.
+  Accurate and intentional use of lighting and cue-based terminology in maps, written intentions, and cue descriptions.

 - **Lighting design logic**
-  Each version demonstrates a clear and distinct spatial effect.
+  Each version demonstrates a clear and distinct temporal and spatial effect through lighting changes and cue progression.

 - **Blender workflow and organization**
-  Proper collections, naming, and lighting-only changes.
+  Proper use of collections, clear naming conventions, correct file duplication, and lighting-only animation changes.

 - **Rendered output**
-  Renders clearly communicate lighting differences from multiple viewpoints.
+  Rendered videos clearly communicate lighting movement, cue transitions, and spatial differences over time.

-This is still an exploratory exercise, but at this stage, **intentional lighting decisions and technical clarity matter more than experimentation alone**.
+This remains an exploratory exercise, but at this stage, **intentional lighting decisions, clear communication, and technical clarity matter more than experimentation alone**.

 ---